hosuaby/Leaflet.SmoothMarkerBouncing/README.md

 - **elastic** - activate contract animation when marker touches the ground, *default: true*
 - **exclusive** - when it's true, stops the bouncing of other markers when this one starts to bounce.
 If another marker start to bounce after, this marker stops. *default: false*
+- **immediateStop** - when it's true, when marker stops, it does not execute animation until its end, but instead stops abruptly. *default: false*

 ## Events
 |Event|Description|